dasilvaluis/slim-3-multilingual/README.md

 ## Usage

-The `$container` is used as a mean to serve as a interface between the Middleware and the Routes.
+The `$container` is used as a mean to serve as an interface between the Middleware and the Routes.
 The multilinguage middleware injects the following variables into the `$container`: `default_language`, `available_languages` and `language`.
-The first two are variables set by the developer, and the last is set by the middleware and indicates the requested language.
+The first two are variables set by the developer, and the last is set by the middleware itself and indicates the requested language.

 ```php
 use \Psr\Http\Message\ServerRequestInterface as Request;